shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ### Queues & Redis

 Laravel supports multiple queue and cache drivers.
-Please check out the [Laravel 5 Profession article](install-laravel-5-pro#toc-queue) on how to integrate those.
+Please check out the [Laravel 5 Professional article](install-laravel-5-pro#toc-queue) on how to integrate those.

 #### Using envoy